nessanmore/nessanmore/README.md

 <blockquote><h2><b>DNI</b></h2></blockquote>
 <p align="center"><p align="center" style="font-size: 11;"> I don't like people who act child-like or are very loud in a childish demeanor, even if it is a personality trait.
 It makes me very uncomfortable.
 Acting dumb or regressing yourself willingly as an act falls under this.
 I understand age regression as a psychological struggle, but I do not tolerate age play or people who do it on purpose for attention.～☆</p>

 <p align="center"><p align="center" style="font-size: 11;"> I cannot be around overly sensitive people, as I am a person who enjoys joking around and can be rough with friends.
 I also don't like being around overly positive/negative people.
-I aim for a balance as, I, myself, suffer from enough mood swings for the both of us.～☆</p>
+I aim for a balance as I, myself, suffer from enough mood swings for the both of us.～☆</p>

 <p align="center"><p align="center" style="font-size: 11;"> I do not interact with Republicans or anyone who supports red thinking in relation to politics.
 Anyone who is Pro-Life must stay away from me.
 Any male apologist's stay away from me, as I support misandristic thinking and have little to no sympathy for men.  ～☆</p>